Neraud/dotfiles/README.md

 ## Shell

 The ansible playbook under the `ansible` folder installs and configures a working `zsh` shell.
-It has been developed for Ubuntu (22 or 24 LTS) and Arch.
+It has been developed for Ubuntu 24 LTS and Arch.

 Configurations in this repo are linked to their path (usually under `$HOME/.config`) using GNU stow.